paultopia/conlaw_casebook/spring-2022-iteration/17-nfib.md

     funding to induce States to take action Congress itself could not undertake.
-The Federal Government undoubt­ edly could operate its own health-care program for poor persons, just as it operates Medicare for seniors’ health 48       NATIONAL FEDERATION OF INDEPENDENT
+The Federal Government undoubt­ edly could operate its own health-care program for poor persons, just as it operates Medicare for seniors’ health care.

-                     BUSINESS v.
-SEBELIUS

-                      Opinion of GINSBURG, J.

-    care.
-See supra, at 44.
-      That is what makes this such a simple case, and the Court’s decision so unsettling.
+That is what makes this such a simple case, and the
+    Court’s decision so unsettling.
 Congress, aiming to assist the needy, has appropriated federal money to subsidize state health-insurance programs that meet federal stand­